Current as of July 2018 | Download print version (in PDF)

 - They hold annual meetings of members; and

-- They pay the INAES 1% of their membership fees.
+- They pay the INAES 1 percent of their membership fees.

 Civil associations and foundations pursue public benefit objectives.
 Mutual entities do not.